kodecocodes/i9t/testing/testing.markdown

 }
 ```

-//There's a crash in the third and fourth unit tests that I think is related to NSCoding.
+//TODO: there's a crash in the third and fourth unit tests that I think is related to NSCoding.

 Wait a minute...what's going on?
 After adding more unit tests, Xcode complains every time you reference `DataModel`.
-The problem lies with Swift access controls, covered next.
+The problem is related to the way you're using Swift access controls, which you'll learn about next.

 ### A quick refresher on Swift access controls